ruby-uniovi/jukebox-sinatra/README.md

 ## Roadmap / Support

-This code and notes have been created exclusively for educational purposes, being this repo as a useful resource, allowing the students to interact with it.
+This software has been created exclusively for educational purposes.

-ruby@uniovi is a 2-day workshop which will be held beetween 4th & 6th of March in the University of Oviedo, Spain.
-So, nowadays, workshop materials are currently under development.

-Use it at your own perice and be happy about sharing that with us! :)
+It's still under active development, so use it at your own perice and be happy about sharing that with us! :)